 Get in Contact with Your Resort

-With all of this information in mind, you should now know the requirements and certifications required of any good ski patroller.
-The last steps in the process are applying to the position through your resorts website, and qualifying through their tests and examinations.
+With all of this information on the general requirements and what goes into being a patroller, the first steps in the process are applying to the position through your resort's website and qualifying through their tests and examinations.
 Personally, Chris would recommend that you head up to the resort early in the season and ask to talk to either the head patroller or the person in charge of mountain safety.
-They will give you all of the requirements and information needed for their resort, and let you get a feel for that specific department.
+They will give you all of the requirements and guidelines needed for their resort, and let you get a feel for that specific department.
 Plus, it's easier to make a connection face to face with a box of donuts or bagels for the squad, rather than through a resume online.

 For more information on the specific programs and requirements, I have linked them in the article and down below as well.
 Keep in mind that many ski patrol positions are highly competitive as it is one of the most important and prestigious jobs on the mountain.
 But if you can ski long hours, identify and eliminate avalanches, save lives, and rip lines, then you should be out patrolling the slopes in no time at all.
 Hopefully this article helped you find what you needed, and hopefully I won’t be seeing you in the back of the sled!